Types of Market Orders

 A stop-loss order is designed to limit an investor’s loss on a position in security by triggering the sale of that holding once it reaches a pre-selected price.

-A stop order also referred to as a stop-loss order, is used to minimize a loss or protect a profit on a security position.
+A stop order, also known as a stop-loss order, is used to minimize a loss or protect a profit in a security position.

 Stop orders are usually placed as protective mechanisms against losses.
 However, they can also be used on the upside if an investor wants to limit his upside potential on a particular stock.